vivocha/appointments-scheduler-docs/README.md

 #### GET `/calendars/{id}?format=ical`

-Get a Calendar in iCal format, only.
+Get a Calendar in iCalendar format, only.

+This endpoint requires a valid `token` parameter.
+To get the endopoint URL with a valid token, it must be called the `/calendars/{id}/actions/get-ical-url` API endpoint (see [Calendar API Private Endpoints](#calendar-private-endpoints)).

 Available query parameters are:

 `format=ical`: mandatory, and it must be set to `ical`.
 Use optional `from` and `to` parameters to specify a time range to include appointments set in;

+`token`: mandatory, authorization token, call the `/calendars/{id}/actions/get-ical-url` API endpoint to obtain it, along with the complete Calendar URL to call (see [Calendar API Private Endpoints](#calendar-private-endpoints));

 `from`: optional, UTC ISO 8601 date string to include appointments set starting from that date; if parameter isn't provided, then UTC *now* is used;